Fort St. James National Historic Site

 Please visit the Nak’azdli Band Office prior to visiting this sacred site.

 Hudson’s Bay Cemetery

 The Hudson’s Bay cemetery is the oldest remnant of early fur trading in Fort St James.
 Not much is known about its history and content, or even when the first person was buried here.
-However it tells of lives lived here in Fort St. James.
+However, it tells of lives lived here in Fort St. James.
 The graveyard is located on Stuart Drive behind St. Patrick’s Anglican Church.

-Built in 1873, is one of the oldest remaining Catholic Churches in British Columbia, located on Lakeshore Drive overlooking Stuart Lake.
+Built in 1873, this is one of the oldest remaining Catholic Churches in British Columbia, located on Lakeshore Drive overlooking Stuart Lake.
 Situated behind the church is the cabin in which Father Morice printed the Carrier Prayer Books and newspapers.